 What is White Sky Woods?
 It’s Tim, Lisa, Flora and Woodland’s private paradise on the Keweenaw Peninsula in Upper Michigan.

 Our dream?
 To do a one-eighty in our life – simplifying, downsizing, living in more sustainable ways.
 Ultimately, transitioning our family to a full-time life in our hand-built yurt on 80 beautiful acres in a remote area of the Keweenaw Peninsula.
 This dream turned to our reality in 2017.

 Tim and Lisa have been married since 2005.
 As we journeyed into life together, we realized that we both wanted to explore living a more sustainable and “back-to-the-land” sort of lifestyle.
 With many ideas of what this could look like, we decided to start our leap to the land in February, 2009.
 We purchased our property with a vision of what could become.
 We named our 80 acres White Sky Woods – inspired by the bald eagle that soared over during our first ever visit to the property (White), the endless view of sky (Sky) and the beautiful surrounding of timber (Woods).
 The vision changed and evolved as our family grew (2 kids, 1 dog), experiences and knowledge were gained, and we honed in on what felt just right for us.
-In 2014, we started the build of our yurt – with the intention of it becoming our permanent home.
+In 2014, we started the build of our yurt – with the intention of it becoming our permanent home some day.
 In 2016 we near completed our work, and in 2017, our move to permanent residency took place.
 We’ve strategized, planned, saved, spent, built, and created exactly what White Sky Woods is today based on this vision and a lot of hard work.